balvig/.dotfiles/notes.md

 ## Up next

+- Find a way to avoid JS "end" snippet in erb files
+- Figure out what's up with Gbrowse
 - Figure out how to run individual minitests
 - Have vimstubs auto-detect binstubs somehow
 - Make pt-flow work better with hub checkout URL